bridgeloop/bidirectiond/README.md

 # bidirectiond

-wip program that will eventually be a http "reverse" proxy
+a fast tls "reverse" proxy for linux which tries to balance speed and resourcefulness